nathanKramer/swiggity/README.md

 ### Usage: `swiggity push <org_name/repo_name>`

-  - Renames old production backup branch to blue, and branches HEAD to new production backup branch
-  - _Force pushes_ these branches to your repository (Yes, that's right.
-Use at your own risk, I'm not liable.)
-  - Creates a release tag, which is pushed
-  - Submits a release to github, using your GITHUB_ACCESS_TOKEN, containing the changelog between blue/production
+  - Submits a release to github, using your GITHUB_ACCESS_TOKEN, containing the changelog between HEAD and the previous github release

 ### .swiggityrc

 .swiggityrc can contain:

-- BLUE_BRANCH
-  The name of the branch to use for 'blue'
-- GREEN_BRANCH
+- REMOTE
-  The name of the branch to use for 'green'
+  The github remote, defaults to origin
 - REPO_NAME
   The <org_name/repo_name> to push releases to.